Holiday celebrations come in all forms - some original and others "borrowed" from pagan religions of the past

 Yule is an ancient pagan festival celebrating the rebirth of the Sun God and takes place on the winter solstice.
 The yule period begins with the Arra Geola moon, which grows full in late November or the first few weeks of December, and the season then continues for two lunar months.
-Yule is important for several reasons, but mostly because it marks the shortest day of the year and with that recognition, that the days will start getting longer henceforth.
+Yule is important for several reasons, but mostly because it marks the shortest day of the year (this is also when the days will start getting longer henceforth).
 It’s when the dark half of the year relinquishes to the light half; the Sun God will grow in strength every day from that point until the summer solstice.

 Women would go door to door with huge bowls of wassail, offering drinks and singing songs to the homeowners.
 The men would head to the orchards and “wassail” the trees by splashing them with wassail and singing orchard songs that were supposed to encourage a good crop in the upcoming year.
-Of course, there are many variants on the details and celebratory techniques used among different cultures.
-Wassailing is associated with about twenty-five songs, many of which evolved into modern day Christmas carols.
+Of course, many variants of the details and celebratory techniques are used among different cultures.
+Wassailing is associated with about twenty-five songs, many of which evolved into modern-day Christmas carols.

 Bringing in the Evergreens

-Evergreens were revered by many ancient cultures because they didn’t die like other foliage or trees, during the winter months.
-The Celts considered evergreen boughs as sacred because of this “immortality.”
+Evergreens were revered by many ancient cultures because they didn’t die like other foliage or trees during the winter months.
+The Celts considered evergreen boughs sacred because of this “immortality.”
 Other ancient practices incorporated holly, ivy, and mistletoe as additional important decorations for the home.
 Holly represented good fortune while mistletoe was a representation of the “seeds of the divine.”
-By bringing these sacred plants into the home, practitioners were inviting the spirits of nature in, to participate in the celebration.
+By bringing these sacred plants into the home, practitioners were inviting the spirits of nature in to participate in the celebration.

 The Yule Log

-These logs weren’t small by any respect, as they were expected to burn and smolder for 12 days, before being ceremoniously extinguished by the family.
+These logs weren’t small by any respect, as they were expected to burn and smolder for 12 days before being ceremoniously extinguished by the family.
 The remaining bits of the log would be carefully preserved for the following year, whereupon that piece would be used to ignite the new yule log, thus preserving the cycle.
-The long log was decorated in evergreens and doused with ale and flour before being set alight, and as it burned, would be pushed into the fire slowly over the duration.
+The long log was decorated in evergreens and doused with ale and flour before being set alight, and as it burned, it would be pushed into the fire slowly over the duration.
 It was considered bad luck if the yule log burnt out or burned away completely.

 Christmas' Pagan Roots